-If you’re in the right group, find out how you can change what work-related activity you’re asked to do.
+If you’re not in the right group, find out how you can change what work-related activity you’re asked to do.

 Find out which work-related activity group you’re in

 Look in your Universal Credit online account to find out what work-related activity group you’re in, as well as what tasks you need to do.

 If you don't have an online account, ask your work coach which work-related activity group you’re in.